 Understand that since the government is giving all the payments that you would have gotten spread over many years at one time, it is discounted to make up for this spread over time.
 Therefore, the calculations of the lump sum retirement pay are discounted by 6.99%.

-7. A New Bonus Incentive To Keep You Serving Longer
+7. Bonus Incentives To Keep You Serving Longer

 This is the final addition of benefits within the BRS plan that is completely new.
 It’s a bonus used as an incentive to keep military members in service as they reach the midpoint of their careers.
 Currently, the only incentives that service members have to remain in the military are incremental raises and promotions in rank – with the pension at the end of the tunnel.